MartinaZan/CORTEX/README.md

 # GRETEL-repo

-This is a fork of the [GRETEL](https://github.com/aiim-research/GRETEL) repository, specifically developed for **seizure detection** using EEG signals.
-The main feature is the possibility to visualize counterfactual explanations on a map of electrode locations based on the International 10-20 system for EEG recordings. 🧠
+This is a fork of the [GRETEL](https://github.com/aiim-research/GRETEL) repository, specifically developed for **temporal graph counterfactual explanation** and including a case study based on seizure classification from EEG signals. 🧠

 ## How to run an experiment